Taha-khelfa/rbktn02-inheritcance-frogger-game-material/README.md

    *	The render method for the Player (use the code from the render method for the Enemy)
    *	The handleInput method, which should receive user input, allowedKeys (the key which was pressed) and move the player according to that input.
 In particular:
    *	Left key should move the player to the left, right key to the right, up should move the player up and down should move the player down.
-   *	Recall that the player cannot move off screen (so you will need to check for that and handle appropriately).
+   *	Recall that the player cannot move off screen (so you will need to check for that and handle appropriately).//css overflow: hidden
    *	If the player reaches the water the game should be reset by moving the player back to the initial location (you can write a separate reset Player method to handle that).
    *	You can add your own Player methods as needed.